Andrei Rublev (film): Release and censorship

 The film premiered with a single screening at the Dom Kino in Moscow in 1966.
 Audience reaction was enthusiastic, despite some criticism of the film's naturalistic depiction of violence.
 But the film failed to win approval for release from Soviet censors; the Central Committee of the Communist Party wrote in its review that "the film's ideological erroneousness is not open to doubt."
 Andrei Rublev was accused of being "anti-historical" in its failure to portray the context of its hero's life: the rapid development of large cities and the struggle against the Mongols.
 In February 1967, Tarkovsky and Alexei Romanov complained that the film was not yet approved for a wide release but refused to cut further scenes from the film.

 Andrei Rublev was invited to the Cannes Film Festival in 1967 as part of a planned retrospective of Soviet film on occasion of the 50th anniversary of the October Revolution.
 The official answer was that the film was not yet completed and could not be shown at the film festival.
-A second invitation was made by the organizers of the Cannes Film Festival in 1969.
+A second invitation was made by the organisers of the Cannes Film Festival in 1969.
 Soviet officials accepted this invitation, but they only allowed the film to screen at the festival out of competition, and it was screened just once at 4 A.M. on the final day of the festival.
 Audience response nevertheless was enthusiastic, and the film won the FIPRESCI prize.
 Soviet officials tried to prevent the official release of the film in France and other countries, but were not successful as the French distributor had legally acquired the rights in 1969.

-In the Soviet Union, influential admirers of Tarkovsky's work—including the film director Grigori Kozintsev, the composer Dmitri Shostakovich and Yevgeny Surkov, the editor of Iskusstvo Kino—began pressuring for the release of Andrei Rublev.
+In the Soviet Union, influential admirers of Tarkovsky's work – including the film director Grigori Kozintsev, the composer Dmitri Shostakovich, and Yevgeny Surkov, the editor of Iskusstvo Kino – began pressuring for the release of Andrei Rublev.
 Tarkovsky and his second wife, Larisa Tarkovskaya, wrote letters to other influential personalities in support of the film's release, and Larisa Tarkovskaya even went with the film to Alexei Kosygin, then the Premier of the Soviet Union.

 Despite Tarkovsky's refusal to make further cuts, Andrei Rublev finally was released on 24 December 1971, in the 186-minute 1966 version.
 The film was released in 277 prints and sold 2.98 million tickets.
-When the film was released, Tarkovsky remarked in his diary that in the entire city not a single poster for the film could be seen but that all theaters were sold out.
+When the film was released, Tarkovsky remarked in his diary that in the entire city not a single poster for the film could be seen but that all theatres were sold out.